wzv5/T-Clock/README.md

 ==============
 <sup>MinGW</sup> [![Build Status](https://travis-ci.org/White-Tiger/T-Clock.svg?branch=yg-master)](https://travis-ci.org/White-Tiger/T-Clock) <sup>MSVC</sup> [![Build status](https://ci.appveyor.com/api/projects/status/b3qehrl4c8naisx4?svg=true)](https://ci.appveyor.com/project/White-Tiger/t-clock) [![Coverity Status](https://scan.coverity.com/projects/3794/badge.svg)](https://scan.coverity.com/projects/white-tiger-t-clock) <sub>(click picture below for full size)</sub>
 ![clockshowcase](https://cloud.githubusercontent.com/assets/1467733/4608572/71b48156-5283-11e4-960f-b0415b5b7cec.png)
-**T-Clock Redux** in an enhanced fork of [Stoic Joker's T-Clock 2010](http://www.stoicjoker.com/TClock/)
+**T-Clock Redux** is an enhanced fork of [Stoic Joker's T-Clock 2010](http://www.stoicjoker.com/TClock/)
-with ISO week number support, bug fixes and the ability to use Windows default calendar and ToolTip.
+with ISO week number support, bug fixes and the ability to use Windows' default calendar and tooltips.

 T-Clock *(called TClock)*, originally written by Kazubon in the early 90's, was a popular classic that was on the edge of extinction when Windows started going 64bit. ...
 Stoic Joker simply chose not to let that happen.
-And now it's up to us to continue their tale.
+And now it's up to us to continue their efforts.

-If you don't mind to read lots of text, and want to know more about T-Clock and it's history: [check this page out!](http://greggdeselms.com/tclock.html) *(thanks Gregg)*
+If you don't mind to read lots of text, and want to know more about T-Clock and its history: [check this page out!](http://greggdeselms.com/tclock.html) *(thanks Gregg)*

 ### Download (binaries)